Weave your story around your service

 Storytelling causes a neurological response.
 According to neuroeconomist Paul Zak’s research, when our brains encounter a good story, oxytocin is released, causing us to feel empathy.
 The feeling is empathy is what compels us to want to take action.
 When you are able to convey empathy, people are more likely to act on their emotions, whether it’s purchasing a product, taking a trip to one’s dream destination or donating to a charity.

-How I can help you become a better storyteller
+Work on your storytelling marketing – How I can help you become a better storyteller

 I work with Chief Storytelling Officers (CSO) of organisations, both big and small.
 A CSO uses the powerful tool of storytelling to help a brand or a company with social selling (or selling using the power of content).
 And successful organisations like Microsoft see a lot of value in this, which is why they invest a lot of resources in honing the skills of their Chief Storytelling Officers.
 You don’t have to be a big organisation to benefit from harnessing and sharing your stories with your customers and audiences.